Aliases for GAL3ST1 Gene

 GeneCards Summary for GAL3ST1 Gene

 GAL3ST1 (Galactose-3-O-Sulfotransferase 1) is a Protein Coding gene.
-Diseases associated with GAL3ST1 include metachromatic leukodystrophy and renal cell carcinoma.
-Among its related pathways are Sphingolipid metabolism and Sphingolipid metabolism.
+Diseases associated with GAL3ST1 include Congenital Disorder Of Glycosylation, Type Iif and Renal Cell Carcinoma.
+Among its related pathways are Sphingolipid metabolism and Acyl chain remodelling of PC.
 GO annotations related to this gene include sulfotransferase activity and galactosylceramide sulfotransferase activity.
 An important paralog of this gene is GAL3ST3.

 UniProtKB/Swiss-Prot for GAL3ST1 Gene